-The Mollacas Project, which occurs at an altitude of 1,500 metres above sea level, covers an area of 33 square kilometres, and is located in Region IV, Chile, approximately 65 kilometres east of the town of Ovalle and 160 kilometres by road from the port of La Serena.
-The project is accessible via the existing road network and is in close proximity to established infrastructure.
+The Mollacas Project, which occurs at an altitude of 1,500 metres above sea level, covers an area of 33 square kilometres and is located in Region IV, Chile, approximately 65 kilometres east of the town of Ovalle near the small settlements of Valdivia and Las Mollacas, and 160 kilometres by road from the port of La Serena.
+The project can be accessed from Ovalle via a 53 kilometre asphalt road to the town of Rapel, and then by 12 kilometres of a well-maintained dirt road east of Rapel.